What is an SMB?

-According to Forbes, there are approximately 28 million small businesses in the US, over 22 million of which are self employed, with no additional payroll or employees.
-As such, software sales professionals who overlook the potential advantages of selling to small businesses are missing out on a potentially very-profitable resource.
-That being said, there are a handful of reasons why selling software to small and medium-sized businesses (SMBs) presents a different set of challenges than selling to enterprise-level businesses.
+There are a handful of reasons why selling software to SMBs presents a different set of challenges than selling to enterprise-level businesses.
 For one, SMBs have fewer resources, and what resources they do have tend to be less liquid.
-Another reason is that small business owners are busy working to advance their company goals during the optimum business hours (Monday–Friday, 10 a.m. to 12 p.m., and 1 p.m. to 3 p.m).
+Another reason is that small business owners are busy working to advance their company goals during optimal business hours (Monday–Friday, 10 a.m.–12 p.m. and 1 p.m.–3 p.m).
 These owners seldom have much in the way of available time, so for sales teams, getting a face-to-face meeting with key decision makers can be a herculean task in and of itself.

-The famous naturalist author, Edward Abbey, once said, “Growth for the sake of growth is the ideology of the cancer cell.”
-If you narrow the context down to SMBs, This quote rings especially true.
-According to Jason Nazar at Forbes, even though 543,000 businesses start up each month, even more businesses are closing their doors.
+The famous naturalist author Edward Abbey once said, “Growth for the sake of growth is the ideology of the cancer cell.”
+If you narrow the context down to SMBs, this quote rings especially true.
 To put it plainly, overexpansion is one of the leading causes of SMB failure.
 It’s also, arguably, the most tragic, because it means the end of organizations which could otherwise find success.
-Some small businesses are positioned to benefit more from focusing on stability and self-sufficiency, then from setting their sights on exponential growth.
+Some small businesses are positioned to benefit more from focusing on stability and self-sufficiency, than from setting their sights on exponential growth.

 Back in the days of traditional client-server software packages, technology trends favored large enterprises.
 That’s because they entailed a big, expensive cash commitment upfront, backed by a staff of in-house IT professionals for implementation, maintenance, and security.
 Very few SMBs had resources for those kinds of purchases, and those that did often preferred to avoid such large expenditures.
 Recently, however, software as a service (SaaS) has changed the game.
 By making day-to-day infrastructure needs into a monthly operational expense that can be scaled up or down as an organization’s needs evolve, many SMBs can now afford technology upgrades that were previously unavailable to them.

-A small platoon of slick-looking, stuffy corporate types is the last thing most small-business owners want to have to deal with, especially when it comes to making sales-related decisions.
-Most small business owners are average Joes, and would prefer to do business with someone similar.
-If you’re going to get to know the prospect’s personal pain points, as well as their company pain points, you need to position your approach so that a personal relationship can be built.
+A small platoon of slick-looking, stuffy corporate types is the last thing most small business owners want to have to deal with, especially when it comes to making sales-related decisions.
+Most small business owners are average Joes and would prefer to do business with someone similar.
+If you’re going to get to know the prospect’s personal pain points, as well as their company pain points, you need to position your approach so a personal relationship can be built.
 CRM platforms that help to organize and facilitate the seller-buyer relationship can make a significant positive difference in this respect.

-No matter what you may be selling, the small business must be able to implement it seamlessly into their existing processes.
-SMBs generally don’t have the stability necessary to be able to take a break from doing business to learn new programs, or restructure their architecture to be able to take advantage of something that doesn’t integrate as naturally as it otherwise could.
-Basically, if what you’re selling isn’t easy to use, or easy to switch over to, you aren’t doing yourself or a small business owner any favors.
-Ease of use will help you make considerable gains in customer acquisition, and will be likewise valuable to the business owner when the company starts to scale with volume.
+No matter what you may be selling, the small business must be able to implement it seamlessly into its existing processes.
+SMBs generally don’t have the stability necessary to take a break from doing business to learn new programs or restructure their architecture so they can take advantage of something that doesn’t integrate as naturally as it otherwise could.
+Basically, if what you’re selling isn’t easy to use or easy to switch over to, you aren’t doing yourself or a small business owner any favors.
+Ease of use will help you make considerable gains in customer acquisition and will be likewise valuable to the business owner when the company starts to scale with volume.

 As mentioned earlier, not all small businesses want to grow, but for those that do, the right solutions might be exactly what you are offering.
 So do them a favor, and present your solutions in a way that is accessible, respectful, and honest.
-By helping SMBs become something more, you’ll end up with a long-term relationship that will not only bring you a considerable ROI, but that might also help your client to achieve something great.
+By helping SMBs become something more and being a part of their growth strategy, you’ll end up with a long-term relationship that will not only bring you a considerable ROI, but might also help your client achieve something great.